SahilDhingraa/SahilDhingraa/README.md

 - **Node.js:** I leverage the power of Node.js for server-side development, building scalable and efficient applications.

-- **Next.js:** As a fan of React, I use Next.js to create powerful and dynamic front-end applications, ensuring a seamless user experience.

 - **Golang:** I embrace the simplicity and performance of Golang for building robust backend services and microservices.

 - **Blockchain Technologies:** I'm actively learning and experimenting with blockchain technologies, diving into the decentralized world and exploring smart contract development.